 Form SHC, for U.S. Ownership of Foreign Securities, is a survey held once every five years that requires reporting by U.S. persons who own foreign securities and or who invest in foreign securities on behalf of other U.S. persons, such as investment managers/fund sponsors.
-The last survey was required to be submitted on March 2, 2012, for a consolidated reporting threshold of \$100 million as of December 31, 2011.
-The next filing will be due March 2017.
+The last survey was required to be submitted on March 4, 2022.
+The next filling will be due March 2027.
 Reportable foreign securities include equities (excluding direct investments), long and short-term debt securities, and selected money market instruments.
 A U.S. investment manager will report its own foreign holdings and those of its U.S. clients including U.S. investment funds and separately managed accounts.
 Form SHC does not collect data on foreign residents' holdings.
 Securities held by US custodians, which are not reportable on Form SLT, are reportable on Form SHC, but in summary fashion.
-Form SHC consists of 3 schedules: (1) Schedule 1 - issuer information; (2) Schedule 2 - information about the holdings of foreign securities whose safekeeping the investment manager has entrusted directly to foreign-resident custodians or U.S.-resident or foreign-resident central securities depositories; and (3) Schedule 3 - information about holdings of foreign securities about holdings of foreign securities held by US custodians if such holdings are over the \$100 million threshold.
+Form SHC consists of 3 schedules: (1) Schedule 1 - issuer information; (2) Schedule 2 - information about the holdings of foreign securities whose safekeeping the investment manager has entrusted directly to foreign-resident custodians or U.S.-resident or foreign-resident central securities depositories if such foreign securities have a the total fair value over the \$200 million threshold (aggregated over all accounts); and (3) Schedule 3 - information about holdings of foreign securities held by US custodians if such holdings are over the \$200 million threshold (aggregated over all accounts).